hoehermann/purple-presage/README.md

 ### Windows

-#### MSYS2 GNU Toolchain

-Look into the Github Action [windows.yml](.github/workflows/windows.yml) to see how to build.
+This is going to get wild, hold on tight…

 #### MSVC Toolchain

+On Windows, the GNU Toolchain cannot be used since it is not supported by the dependency [boring](https://github.com/cloudflare/boring/).

+#### MSVC Toolchain

-purple-presage is known to compile with MSVC 19.30 and rust 1.87.
-You need the version of rust mentioned in [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs/tree/main#note-on-supported-rust-versions).
-A newer version will probably work, too.
+purple-presage is known to compile with MSVC 19.30 and rust 1.91.1.
+You need at least the version of rust mentioned in [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs/tree/main#note-on-supported-rust-versions).
+A newer version will probably work, too, but 1.91.1 is the last rust version which supports Windows 7.
 Using the "x86 Native Tools Command Prompt for VS 2022" is recommended.

 ##### Dependencies